 26.15.2 PPDU format selection

+Change the last paragraph in 26.15.2 PPDU format selection as follows:

 During an EDCA FTM session, an HE STA should send an Ack frame in the same PPDU format as the soliciting PPDU when the soliciting PPDU is #a VHT PPDU or HT PPDU containing an FTM frame.
 It shall also send the Ack frame in the HE SU PPDU format when the soliciting PPDU is an HE SU PPDU containing an FTM frame; see 26.17.2 (HE BSS operation in the 6 GHz band)).